restarian/brace_umd/docs/using_the_project/the_project_initializer_tool.md

 Note: The script is safe and will not clobber data already within the json file or write over configuration files unless the *--force* flag us set.

+The *--input-location* parameter can also be used to specify package json configuration files elsewhere or with file names other than *package.json*.
+Otherwise, if the parameter is omitted, the base url is determined by the nearest git repoitory root directory in regards to the *process.cwd()* directory.

 ### The project scripts entries
 The package.json (or another json) file can be modified to easily build projects using Brace Umd without remembering long commands or having to enter per-project configurations.
 This is possible due to the highly module nature of [Requirejs](https://github.com/requirejs) coupled with clever usage within the build configurations.
-To create scripts entries in your package.json (or another project configuration file), pass the *-s* flag to the *init_umd* script.
-The *--input-location* parameter can also be used to specify files elsewhere or with names other than package.json
+To create scripts entries in your package.json (or another project configuration file), pass the *--create-script* flag to the *init_umd* script.

 ### Copying the templates to the project base directory.
-If the default configurations are not adequate and it is not ideal to make the changes from the *template* directory of the local Brace Umd module installation, than the *-t* flag can be used to copy the templates to the base directory of the project.
-It is important to note however, that if the scripts are already in place and the templates are copied over, the *--force* flag will need to be used in order to re-create the *scripts* entry data in the json file.
-Otherwise, the *scripts* entries will still point to the other template files even though the templates have been copied over.
-Exactly what occurred can be deduced by parsing verbose console output of the script as well.
+The *--create-template* flag can be used to copy the template files to the base url of the project.
+If the scripts are already in place and the *init_umd* command is ran, the *--force* flag will need to be used in order to re-copy the templates over the existing ones.
+Note: What occurred in script execution can be deduced by parsing verbose console output of the script.

+**An example of command line usage: .\node_modules\.bin\init_umd -vst**

 ### Below is a simple example of how to use the Initializer tool within a amd build: